 Bucharest and Cluj-Napoca have a very large IT sector with tens of thousands of people working in IT companies.
 Besides these two cities, there is also a growing IT industry in Timişoara, Braşov, Sibiu, and Iaşi.

 Overall, there are currently around 110.000 people working in the IT&C industry in Romania, according to the data provided by a Brainspotting study.
 In 2011, there were only 58.000 people in the industry.
 This data is provided by a study conducted by Aries Transilvania, an IT&C organization.

 The overall number of people working in IT is on the rise due to a growing number of companies and also due to company growth.
 Between 2011 and 2016, the number of IT companies increased from 9.823 to 14.339, while the number of startups almost doubled – there were 1.806 in 2011 and 3.795 in 2016.
 The Aries Transilvania study also found (2016 data) that, statistically, there are more companies registered in the software development field in Cluj-Napoca (63.1%) than in Bucharest (37.2%).

-When it comes down to the people, Bucharest, the capital and the largest city, carries a significant part of the IT sector in Romania, with around 50.000 people working in the field, while Cluj-Napoca has more than 20.000 people working in the IT sector with a constant demand and thirst for growth.
+When it comes down to the people, Bucharest, the capital and the largest city, carries a significant part of the IT sector in Romania.
+It has around 50.000 people working in the field.
+On the other side, Cluj-Napoca has more than 20.000 people working in the IT sector with constant demand and thirst for growth.
 The rest are spread out through the other small cities.

 Something has to fuel this industry and that, of course, is skilled talent.
 Companies are based on people and a skilled and experienced IT workforce is worth its weight in Bitcoin.